PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/release_info/README.md

+#### 2.0.1
+- Package and Samples updgraded to use Steeltoe version 2.4.1 which resolved the issue https://github.com/SteeltoeOSS/steeltoe/issues/161
+- A package for Windows Authentication using Kerberos is added, including samples

 #### 2.0.1-rc1
 - Using steeltoe prerelease version 2.4.1-ci1602 from https://www.myget.org/F/steeltoedev/api/v3/index.json for the fix of https://github.com/SteeltoeOSS/steeltoe/issues/161
 - Note: Make sure to add the above myget feed for Steeltoe Dev